apache/doris/docs/en/developer-guide/commit-format-specification.md

         * chore: Modification of build tool
         * revert: Revert a previous commit
         * deps: Modification of third-party dependency Library
+		* community: Such as modification of Github issue template.

         Some tips：